fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 <ul>
   <li>Authentication (Who can access): static pwd and token file (deprecated 1.19), certification, LDAP, service account</li>
-  <li>Authorization (what they can do): Node, RBAC, ABAC ot Node authorization, Webhook mode</li>
+  <li>Authorization (what they can do): Node, RBAC, ABAC, Node authorization, Webhook mode</li>
 </ul>

 <p><center>
   <img src="/img/kubernetes/security.png" height="100%" width="100%">
 </center></p>

-<p style="text-align: justify;">The service account is managed by K8s. nut the other users are managed by a third system like LDAP or Okta.
+<p style="text-align: justify;">The service account is managed by K8s but the other users are managed by a third system like LDAP or Okta.
 The K8s uses the details or certificate to validate them. </p>

 <p><u><a href="https://kubernetes.io/docs/reference/config-api/kubeconfig.v1/">1 KubeConfig file</a></u></p>